royalswe/vike-optimizely-example/README.md

 ## File description ordered by when they are initiate
-The new folder Page is our new route and renderer is vps specifik files src
+The new folder Page is our new route and renderer is vps specifik files

+├──src
-├── renderer -- renders before the old SPA
+│ ├── renderer -- renders before the old SPA
-│   ├── +onBeforeRoute.ts -- first hook loaded, we use the url and store paths in pagecontext : will be rendered client/server on navigation
+│ │   ├── +onBeforeRoute.ts -- first hook loaded, we use the url and store paths in pagecontext : will be rendered client/server on navigation
-│   ├── app.ts -- See this as app.vue / creates the app : creates on server and updates on client if needed.
+│ │   ├── app.ts -- See this as app.vue / creates the app : creates on server and updates on client if needed.
-│   ├── +onRenderHtml.ts -- loads after onBeforeRender(the name duh) See this as index.html / renders the html : server only
+│ │   ├── +onRenderHtml.ts -- loads after onBeforeRender(the name duh) See this as index.html / renders the html : server only
-│   └── +onRenderClient.ts -- loads on navigation : client only
+│ │   └── +onRenderClient.ts -- loads on navigation : client only
-├── pages -- routing
+│ ├── pages -- routing
-│   ├── _error
+│ │   ├── _error
-│   |   └── +Page -- will be rendered if throw exceptions
+│ │   |   └── +Page -- will be rendered if throw exceptions
-│   ├── @slug and index
+│ │   ├── @slug and index
-│   │   ├── +Page.vue -- start page for the specifik route : client/server
+│ │   │   ├── +Page.vue -- start page for the specifik route : client/server
-│   │   ├── +route.ts -- loads after +onBeforeRoute.ts and determit which route will be taken, can be set in +config if desired : client/server
+│ │   │   ├── +route.ts -- loads after +onBeforeRoute.ts and determit which route will be taken, can be set in +config if desired : client/server
-│   │   ├── +onBeforeRender.ts -- loads after +route and write code for that route before load pages : server only as default.
+│ │   │   ├── +onBeforeRender.ts -- loads after +route and write code for that route before load pages : server only as default.
-│   |   ├── +config -- settings for files in the same hierarchy and bellow │   |   └── +Layout -- layout file, if not set it will pick rendere/LayoutDefault.ts
+│ │   |   ├── +config -- settings for files in the same hierarchy and bellow
+│ │   |   └── +Layout -- layout file, if not set it will pick rendere/LayoutDefault.ts
-│   └── index
+│ │   └── index
-│       └── same as @layout. index is a folder that vps ignore so it's the root
+│ │       └── same as @layout. index is a folder that vps ignore so it's the root